 Chapter 9: Which Hat Shall I Wear Today?
 Exploring the Professional and Ethical Implications of Law Clinic Supervision

-Margaret Castle (University of Adelaide, Australia) and Carol Boothby (Northumbria University, UK)
+Margaret Castles (University of Adelaide, Australia) and Carol Boothby (Northumbria University, UK)

 Caroline Gibby (University of Sunderland, UK)